oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

  - **activities** - this attribute indicates which activity entities can be associated with a target entity.
  - **immutable** - this attribute can be used to prohibit changing the association state.
 This attribute can be used to prohibit disable already enabled association and vise versa.

-The implementation of both attributes you can find in [MultipleAssociationChoiceType](../../Form/Type/MultipleAssociationChoiceType.php) (please note that this form type have been configured to be used with this attribute).
+You can find the implementation of both attributes in [MultipleAssociationChoiceType](../../Form/Type/MultipleAssociationChoiceType.php) (please note that this form type has been configured to be used with this attribute).

-For example if you want to prohibit to associate any activity for some entity you just need to set **immutable** attribute to true for this entity (in the following code we use annotations, but the can be done using migrations):
+For example, if you want to prohibit to associate any activity with some entity, you just need to set the **immutable** attribute to true for this entity (in the following code we use annotations, but the can be done using migrations):

 ``` php
 namespace Acme\Bundle\AcmeBundle\Entity;